Generic Name: tolvaptan (tol VAP tan)

 Tolvaptan may also be used for purposes not listed in this medication guide.

 You will need to be in a hospital under observation any time you start or restart treatment with tolvaptan.

-Tell your caregivers at once if you have any of these signs that your hyponatremia is being reversed too quickly: problems with speech or muscle control, trouble swallowing, trouble moving your arms and legs, confusion, or seizure.
+Tell your caregivers at once if you have signs that your hyponatremia is being reversed too quickly: problems with speech or muscle control, trouble swallowing, trouble moving your arms and legs, confusion, or seizure.

 While taking tolvaptan at home, call your doctor if you have signs of liver problems, such as: loss of appetite, upper stomach pain, dark urine, or jaundice (yellowing of the skin or eyes).

 You should not use tolvaptan if you are allergic to it, or if you:

 are unable to tell that you are thirsty; or

 are severely dehydrated and feel like you might pass out.

 Some medicines can cause unwanted or dangerous effects when used with tolvaptan.
 Your doctor may change your treatment plan if you also use:

 Tell your doctor if: